ayacoo/aws-meta/Resources/Examples/README.md

-# detectLabels.php (AWS Recognition API)
+# detectLabels.php (AWS Rekognition API)

 - S3 support or image can be transferred
 - Categories (labels) are assigned to the image

-# detectText.php (AWS Recognition API)
+# detectText.php (AWS Rekognition API)

 - S3 support or image can be transferred
-- Visual image recognition
+- Visual image Rekognition
 - Only used to read text

 # textract.php (AWS Textract API)

 - S3 support or image can be transferred
-- Text recognition (OCR) on an image
+- Text Rekognition (OCR) on an image
-- Text recognition (OCR) of a specific area
+- Text Rekognition (OCR) of a specific area
 - More logic possible with the results

 # transcribe.php (AWS Transcribe API)